 Spring is another popular time to visit, when the natural colours come into season.
 There are lots of outdoor tours and mini-festivals around this time, great for nature lovers and exercise fanatics.

 Autumn is usually the cheapest time to visit.
 In October, reenactment events to mark the anniversary of the Battle of Leipzig regularly take place and are definitely worth seeing.
-Ties in nicely with the Leipzig Autumn Festival, which runs across most of the city’s museums, galleries and concert venues.
+This ties in nicely with the Leipzig Autumn Festival, which runs across most of the city’s museums, galleries and concert venues.

 Germany is within the European Schengen visa area.
 If travelling from outside Europe, check to see if you require a Schengen visa.